rOpenGov/sorvi/vignettes/sorvi_tutorial.md

 ```

-Translate municipality names Finnish/English (we have not been able to
+Finnish-English translations for county names (we have not been able
-solve all encoding problems yet; suggestions very welcome!):
+to solve all encoding problems yet; suggestions very welcome!):

 ```r